opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-java.rst

 method).
 Your IDE will typically suggest such transformations.

-Lambdas should be avoided when the resulting code is more complex and/ora longer than the non-functional form.
+Lambdas should be avoided when the resulting code is more complex and/or longer than the non-functional form.
 This can happen particularly with streaming.

 Streaming also has its place, especially when combined with Optional (see above) or when processing collections.
-It should however be avoided when many objects are created in the resulting lamba expressions, especially if DTOs end up being necessary to convey information from one lambda to the next where a single variable could do the trick in a more traditional form.
+It should however be avoided when many objects are created in the resulting lambda expressions, especially if DTOs end up being necessary to convey information from one lambda to the next where a single variable could do the trick in a more traditional form.
 (TODO: provide examples.)